entelect-incubator/.NET/Phase 6/Step 3/README.md

 Once the project is ready, I will open the NuGet package manager UI and add the necessary NuGet packages.
 The three main Nuget packages needed for hangfire are:

 - [ ] Hangfire.Core – The core package that supports the core logic of Hangfire
-- [ ] Hangfire.AspNetCore – Support for ASP.Net Core Middleware and Middleware for the dashboard user interface
+- [ ] Hangfire.AspNetCore – Support for ASP.NET 6 Middleware and Middleware for the dashboard user interface
 - [ ] Hangfire.SqlServer - SQL Server 2008+ (including Express), SQL Server LocalDB and SQL Azure storage support for Hangfire (background job system for ASP.NET applications).

 ## **Connection String**